 - Take one ball and dust it with dry flour.

 - Sprinkle a large pinch of kalaungi seeds on the platform.
-Keep the dough ball over the kalaungi seeds and roll to make a thin circle or oval using a rolling pin.
+Keep the ball over the kalaungi seeds and roll to make a thin circle or oval using a rolling pin.

 Cook The Naan